Using your own laptop

 If you have a disability, mental health issue or long-term illness, you may be eligible to receive a laptop and other equipment tailored to your needs through the Disabled Students Allowance.

-You’ll also be able to book time on one of over 500 open-access computers at locations across our campuses.
+You’ll also be able to book time on one open-access computers at locations across our campuses (please log-in using your university username and password).

 If you are on a course requiring access to specialist equipment and software then high specification workstations are also provided on campus.